-It is my recommendation, based on this analysis, that the internship be continued in its current model.
-It is also recommended that this program continue to look for ways to reduce costs, such as those that have been implemented in the current year (internship brochure, web page, reduction in senior staff time for intern selection, increased oversight of copying costs).
+The recommendation, based on this analysis, was that the internship be continued in its current model.
+It was also recommended that the program continue to look for ways to reduce costs, such as those that were implemented in the current year (internship brochure, web page, reduction in senior staff time for intern selection, increased oversight of copying costs).